openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 #### Credentials management

 The operator is expected to be integrated with the [cloud-credentials-operator](https://github.com/openshift/cloud-credential-operator), and request fine grained credentials for the cloud components.
-It will be on `CCO` to decide depending on the platform which credentials to request.
+It will be `CCO`'s responsibility to decide, depending on the platform, which credentials to request.

 *Bootstrap phase:*